 Love Christmas?
 You’ll adore Vienna in winter!
 Although quite the romantic city all year round there’s an extra sparkle about Austria’s capital as the days get shorter and night becomes the playground.
 Expect Christmas lights around the deliciously consuming architecture which makes you feel inferior, inner-city outdoor ice skating, and twenty, yes twenty Christmas markets pumping the smell of chestnuts and punch into the air.
-So let’s add a splash of Glühwein alongside your schnitzel and discuss the best things to do in Vienna in December.
+So whether you are a tourist or a local looking for tips, let’s add a splash of Glühwein alongside your schnitzel and discuss the best things to do in Vienna in December.

 Vienna in Winter